Skip to Content

 • Carburetor Issues

-Servicing the carburetor and repairing any broken seals or gaskets may be enough to fix the issue.
-If the technique doesn’t enhance the mower’s uphill and under load performance, hire a professional to evaluate the choke switch.
-If you find out that it’s broken, you’ll have to replace or fix it before using the lawnmower again for another errand.
+Repairing faulty seals and gaskets in the carburetor may fix the problem.
+If the technique doesn’t improve uphill and under load performance, have an expert check the choke switch.
+If it breaks, you must replace or repair it before using the lawnmower again.

 • Fuel Problems